wooddar/whatis/README.md

 # Installation
 Installing the Whatis bot server is as simple as running `pip install whatis` you are probably looking to add this as a bot in your Slack workspace though!

+The Whatis bot server can be installed locally from this repo with `pip install -e .`